calware/BetterChef/README.md

 - Occasionally it appears multiple cleavers can be incorrectly thrown in rapid succession
 - Chef's cleaver icons have disappeared from the default crosshair reticle
 - Glaze knockback, while experiencing lag in a multiplayer game, may launch you much further than was intended
+- Sometimes after sprinting the cleaver icons reappear on the crosshair reticle but only for a frame or two
+- BetterChef and StormTweaks may not be compatible with a few specific multiplayer mods, and can result in a loss or reordering of player skills in the menu
+- Various bugs with the boosted Sear damage-over-time effect and its associated animations have been documented
+- Situations where custom mod descriptions for BetterChef's skills are not correctly appearing have been documented and partially fixed
+- StormTweaks issues with cleavers throwing too quickly or not venturing far enough while the input activation button is briefly pressed are present in our version as well

+## Notes about Configuration Editor Mods
+If you are using a mod to dynamically edit your mod configuration files while in-game, such as RiskOfOptions, know that it's not currently possible to dynamically enable/disable changes to Chef's skills without restarting the game.

+## Notes about Compatibility with StormTweaks
+While our mod does appear to be compatible with StormTweaks, know the configuration of both mods will have a hand in how well they work together.
+For instance, both mods will place hooks on the game's functions to modify their behavior, so you wouldn't want to have both mods place these hooks for skills that only one should be modifying.
+A workflow we're seeing more regularly is to disable all changes to Chef from within StormTweaks while leaving all of the changes to Seeker/FalseSon.
+Note that many combinations are untested, and some mixed changes from both mods to Chef may be possible.

 # Acknowledgements
 - Thank you to [pseudopulse's StormTweaks mod](https://thunderstore.io/package/pseudopulse/StormTweaks/), which this project is largely based on